 Two days in Doha are good enough to visit the best places and “breath in” the authentic spirit of the country.
 I understand also that you were saving money for your vacation so you don’t want to spend on the way to it!
 Doha can be quite expensive

 All right, so you have landed in Qatar and you are wondering what is the best way to get from Hamad International Airport to your hotel.
-Public Transportation is not yet developed and kind of confusing thus my advice is to skip it.
+Public Transportation is not yet developed and kind of confusing so try to skip it.

 Day 1.
 Best Doha Itinerary

-Ok, u have reached the hotel, get some rest and now you are thinking where to go and what are the main things to do in Doha?
+Ok, u have reached the hotel, got some rest and now you are thinking where to go and what are the main things to do in Doha?
 Many people here would first recommend Souq Waqif – the old market and the most popular place in Doha.
-The not bad idea at all, but going there during the day won’t be that great experience.
+A not a bad idea at all, but going there during the daytime won’t be that great experience.
 Especially on Fridays when most shops are closed during prayer times.

 A better idea is to go to the Katara Cultural Village.
 In my opinion, Katara is unjustly dropped from the public eye.
 It is definitely one of the better things to do in Doha than spending hours and hours driving to The Zubarah Fort.

-Katara is a relaxing place full of breathtaking landscapes and perfect for great photos production.
-It is around 15 minutes driving far from the city centre and entrance here is free of charge.
-It’s the epicentre of cultural gatherings.
-Most of the musical concerts, art shows, exhibitions and traditional dance are happening here.
-If you like cultural activities you can check out site Katara web site to see what’s going on.
+Katara is a relaxing place full of breathtaking landscapes and perfect for great photo production.
+It is around 15 minutes driving far from the city center and entrance here is free of charge.
+It’s the epicenter of cultural gatherings.
+Most of the musical concerts, art shows, exhibitions, and traditional dance are happening here.
+If you like cultural activities you can check out the site Katara web site to see what’s going on.

-I love this place because it is a complex of a grand amphitheatre, art galleries, golden mosque, cafes and restaurants with traditional ambience, luxurious mall and beaches where you can chill out all day in the Sun.
+I love this place because it is a complex of a grand amphitheater, art galleries, golden mosque, cafes and restaurants with traditional ambiance, luxurious mall, and beaches where you can chill out all day in the Sun.
 It’s beautiful both in the evening and day but if you go late in the afternoon and hang around until dusk the wait is worth.
 Everything comes alive with lighting as darkness falls.
-My favourite place to eat here is Saffron Lounge simply ‘coz’ i love Indian food, but if you do not like spicy food
+My favorite place to eat here is Saffron Lounge simply ‘coz’ i love Indian food, but if you do not like spicy food

 See the Pearl

-Next thing you wanna do on the first day of travelling to Doha is trying amazing Arabic food, of course!
+The next thing you wanna do on the first day of traveling to Doha is trying amazing Arabic food, of course!
 Traditional Qatari food is made up largely of traditional Arab and Levantine dishes.
 Seat in one of the many Arabic restaurants in the West Bay (such us Burj Al Hamam, Al Terrace….) and enjoy wit all your senses in “saloona”, “Kousa Mahshi”, “mutable”, “kus-kus, “luqaimat”, hot and cold mezes and other gastronomic masterpieces.

-Arabic food is very delicious and versatile in taste, smell and colour due to different spices used in the preparation of only one meal.
+Arabic food is very delicious and versatile in taste, smell, and color due to the different spices used in the preparation of only one meal.
 Throughout the year, the nightlife is very vivid thanks to different nationalities that are gathered in Doha.
 Ramadan, Holly month is the only month in the year when most of the restaurants, pubs, food courts are closed.